mattaylor/objix/docs/api.md

 ### Not a security boundary

-For the duration of the call, the constructors of `Number`, `String`, `Boolean`, `Symbol` and all four function kinds — `Function`, `AsyncFunction`, `GeneratorFunction` and `AsyncGeneratorFunction` — are replaced with a getter returning `undefined`, and restored afterwards.
-The four function constructors are the ones that matter: they compile code, and a value reaching its own prototype chain is the route the text guard above cannot see.
+For the duration of the call, every constructor that can compile code — those of `Function`, `AsyncFunction`, `GeneratorFunction` and `AsyncGeneratorFunction` — is replaced with a getter returning `undefined`, and restored afterwards.
+That closes the route the text guard above cannot see: a value reaching its own prototype chain.

 ```javascript
 ;({})._eval('typeof (() => {})["constr" + "uctor"]') // 'undefined' - swapped out